How to Invest in ETFs for Beginners

 If you've figured out the ins and outs of ETF investing and feel ready to put real money to work in an ETF portfolio, the next step is to fund your online brokerage account and start investing.

-TD Ameritrade and eToro were already mentioned in this article.
-Other well-known online brokers to help you get started include Charles Schwab, E*Trade, Fidelity, and Interactive Brokers.
-In addition, it's important to note that each of these online brokers provides fractional share investing, so if you only have $100 to start, you could still buy 10 ETFs for your portfolio, with a specific weighting or dollar amount allocated for each of them.
+Each of these online brokers provides fractional share investing.
+So if you only have $100 to start, you could still buy 10 ETFs for your portfolio.
+And you can set a specific weighting or dollar allocation for each of them.

 The critical thing to remember is it's not how much you invest but how early you invest.
 A little each year over 40 or 50 years adds up.